UCSF-CBI/c4/docs/scheduler/job-summary.md

 For more details and additional statistics collected, see `man sacct`.

-With this information, we can narrow down that the total processing time was 32 minutes 48 seconds (`Elapsed=00:32:48`) and that the maximum amount of resident set size  memory used was ~865 MiB (`MaxRSS=882060K`).
-With the help of `Elapsed` and `MaxRSS` from previous runs, we can re-submit this job script with more relevant resource specifications in our Slurm options within the script (eg `--mem=1G`).
+With this information, we can narrow down that the total processing time was 46 seconds (`Elapsed=00:00:46`) and that the maximum amount of resident set size  memory used was ~3,111 MiB (`MaxRSS=3186112K`).
+With the help of `Elapsed` and `MaxRSS` from previous runs, we can re-submit this job script with more relevant resource specifications in our Slurm options within the script (eg `--mem=3500M`).
 Remember it pays to keep the mem request as small as possible.
 Jobs with large memory requests will sit in the queue longer.